truenas/middleware/docs/userguide/freenas_sharing.rst

 #.
 If you are not using Active Directory or LDAP, create two users, *user1* and
     *user2* in :menuselection:`Account --> Users --> Add User`.
 Each user has the following attributes:

-* Username and Password: matches that user's username and password on the Windows system
+    * "Username" and "Password" match that user's username and password on the Windows system

-* Home Directory: browse to the dataset created for that user
+    * for the "Home Directory", browse to the dataset created for that user

 #.
 Set the permissions on :file:`/mnt/data/user1` so that the Owner(user) and Owner(group) is *user1*.
 Set the permissions on :file:`/mnt/data/user2` so that
     the "Owner(user)" and "Owner(group)" is *user2*.
 For each dataset's permissions, tighten the "Mode" so that "Other" can not read or execute the